nishantjr/devbox-play/README.md

   `devbox.json` to change `"packages": [],` to `"packages":
   ["asl@latest"],`, and adds `devbox.lock` to add the details and Nix IDs of the package.
 Also seems to create the `.devbox/` subdir
+- When using a Devbox-installed Python, there is special support to use a project-local create a `venv` virtual environment (in $VENV_DIR, default `.devbox/virtenv/python/.venv`) for the project.
+This is not automatically activated.
+  - The automatic creation happens not when you `devbox add python` but only after you exit and `devbox shell` again.
+That runs the helper file `.devbox/virtenv/python/bin/venvShellHook.sh` which creates it in $VENV_DIR.
+(This cannot be run stand-alone.)
+  - To automatically activate, ; add `source $VENV_DIR/bin/activate` to the `init_hook` of `devbox.json`.
+(You can also set $VENV_DIR there.)
+  - This info can be shown with `devbox info python`.
+  - BORKEN: Devbox (Nix?)
+Python packages supply `python`, but not `python3`, which then falls back to the system `python3`.

+Common commands:
+- `devbox install PKG[@VER]`
+- `devbox info PKG`: shows version and other info, including special Devbox handling of e.g. Python.

 Notes:
 - Set `DEVBOX_DEBUG=1` in the environment to get a verbose log of what